intel/light-model-transformer/README.md

 # Light Model Transformer

 Light Model Transformer is a light tool that could transform trained tensorflow model into C++ code.
-The generated code is based on Intel MKLDNN and provides inferface to do inference without any framework, intent to accelerate the inference performance.
+The generated code is based on Intel MKLDNN and provides interface to do inference without any framework, intent to accelerate the inference performance.

 ## Usage: